mtibbett67/bash/README.md

 # bash
 Bash configs and scripts

-For consistancy between users copy bash_aliases to root /root/.bash_aliases then create a simlink to the file in your user directory.
+Make the setup.sh executable with chmod +x

-example:  # sudo ln -s /root/.bash_aliases ~/.bash_aliases
+Run setup.sh to copy the bash_aliases to the current users home folder.